Negative-light/PUBLIC_VUALT/GABC SS-The Character of Satan.md

 # Today

 Today we are going to look into Satan and his Character. this can be best summarized in his name which means "adversary" or "opposer" [^cite1] and "accuser" or "slanderer" [^cite2].
-This really shows that his character is to accuse us before God but remember that [[33.10-People/jesus|👼Jesus]] protects us [^b1].
+This really shows that his character is to accuse us before God but remember that [[jesus|👼Jesus]] protects us [^b1].
 Satan does have other names that may be worth further study in the future but for this study we will not be focusing on that today.

 [^cite1]: [Strong's Greek: 4567. Σατανᾶς (Satanas) -- 36 Occurrences](https://biblehub.com/greek/strongs_4567.htm)
 [^cite2]: [Strong's Greek: 1228. διάβολος (diabolos) -- slanderous, accusing falsely](https://biblehub.com/greek/1228.htm)